Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

 Bloody Point Lighthouse received a number of maintenance upgrades in 1899.
 Specifically, the station’s copper smoke pipe was refurbished, the pipes for the water tanks were repaired, the machinery for the fog bell was replaced, and various doors and windows also received care.
-The station’s overall appearance, however, remained much the same until 1960, when am electrical short caused a fire to erupt in the lighthouse.
-Two young coastguardsmen, aged 19 and 20, attempted to quell the flames as they spread outwards from the equipment room.
-“We would use the extinguishers until the smoke got us, then run outside for air,” said the station’s engineman.
+The station’s overall appearance, however, remained much the same until 1960, when an electrical short caused a fire to erupt in the lighthouse in the early morning hours of April 30th.
+Two young coastguardsmen, Mark Mighall aged nineteen and Heywood Savage twenty, were in the lighthouse.
+Savage was on the third floor writing letters and rousted Mighall out of bed when he saw smoke billowing up from below.
+The pair attempted to quell the flames as they spread outwards from the equipment room.
+“We would use the extinguishers until the smoke got us, then run outside for air,” said Mighall.
 “We did this maybe three or four times until the fire spread into the kitchen and living room.”
 At this point it was evident that the flames would reach a storage room containing a 500-gallon fuel tank, so the two decided to abandon the station.
-They lowered the escape boat by using a 20-foot oar to operate the manual clutch on the boat hoist.
+They lowered the escape boat by using a twenty-foot oar to operate the manual clutch on the boat hoist.
 The boat descended through flames until it just touched the water, but could not float free of the davits.
 “Neither of us had a knife to cut the block and tackle.
-We were stuck there, an inch from escape,” recounted the engineman.
-Right before the terrible explosion a large wave lifted the boat and freed it, allowing the two coastguardsmen to escape with their lives.
+We were stuck there, an inch from escape,” recounted Mighall.
+Right before the terrible explosion a large wave lifted the boat and freed it, allowing the two coastguardsmen to escape with their lives and reach Tilghman Island around 1 a.m.
+Savage suffered minor burns “like a cook spattered with grease,” while Mighall was uninjured.

 The blaze was fought by a Coast Guard cutter and two other boats for more than six hours, but the wooden interior of the structure was a total loss.
-The lens fell victim to the blaze as well, so a temporary buoy was used until the station was automated with an acrylic lens in 1961.
+A crewman aboard a forty-foot firefighting boat said the lighthouse was glowing “like a cherry-red pot-bellied stove” when they arrived around 1:30 a.m.
+The lens fell victim to the blaze as well, so a temporary buoy was used until the damaged lighthouse was automated with an acrylic lens in 1961.
 At this time, the interior was gutted and external features such as the lower gallery roof, stovepipe, and davits were eliminated.
 Only a single steel ladder and the exposed cast iron plates remain.

-On December 7th of 2006, Bloody Point Lighthouse was purchased at auction by a Nevada-based lawyer named Michael Gabriel.
-The online auction, conducted by the General Services Administration, opened at $5,000 on September 22.
-As the tentative closing date approached, the bidding heated up.
+On December 7, 2006, Bloody Point Lighthouse was purchased at auction by a Nevada-based lawyer named Michael Gabriel.
+The online auction, conducted by the General Services Administration, opened at $5,000 on September 22, and as the tentative closing date approached, the bidding heated up.
 After several extensions to the auction, Gabriel finally won the 124-year-old lighthouse with a bid of $100,000.

 Fortunately, Mr. Gabriel is committed to restoring the light, and he initially plans to add a dock.
 Later, he would like to contract out the work of restoring the kitchen and living areas.
 He sees the dilapidated condition of the lighthouse as a positive factor in its eventual restoration: “This way,” he said, “it’s all ready to go.”
 He admitted that he may “have a bit of an eccentric bent,” but he is quite serious about spending upwards of $200,000 on restoration.
 He is considering donating the structure to a non-profit following his work; a nearby Baptist church has already expressed interest in maintaining it.